Last Updated on August 12, 2023 by Manager Access

 According to a report, more than 900 people have died of carbon monoxide poisoning coming out of portable generators from 2005 to 2017.
 To avoid dangerous situations like this, we have compiled a list of safety rules to follow when installing and using a portable generator for your home.

 Portable Generator Safety Tips for Indoors

-When you are using a portable generator to power the electrical appliances in your house, follow these tips to ensure safety:
+When you are using a portable generator to power the electrical appliances in your house or even your stick welder, follow these tips to ensure safety:

 1. Keep Your Generator Outdoors